mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 ## Overview in points

+- Introduction to use of culturally inclusive methods
-- Playing games to start and ongoing play-testing
+- The impact of playing games and ongoing play-testing
 - Remixing / Half-baked - impact, examples
 - Scenarios - drama processes
 - Personal expression - Funds of Knowledge